xiaobsh/TextWiz/README.md

 - Adds text on a specific line, pushing down the original content of the line and the content below it.
 - Get the formatted time string by using `TextWiz_GetTime("%F %T")`.
 Please refer to the strftime() function for the available format control strings.
 - Customize a logger to write a journal.

+## Compile Test Project

+### Windows
+Open `TextWiz.sln` in Visual Studio and it's easy to compile the test project.
+I have used `hosts` as the test file, but you can use any txt file for testing.
+Don't forget to rename your file to `hosts` if you haven't changed the code.

+### Linux
+Leave the .sln file aside.
+It has nothing to do with you.
+You can just run `g++ Test/Test.cpp TextWiz/TextWiz.cpp TextWiz/pch.hpp -o {TargetName}` to compile it.
+It uses the `hosts` file as well.

 ## License